-Our homes are important.
+Our homes are important, now more than ever.
 They provide the backdrop for our lives.
 They are the safe place we run to.
-They are the cozy blanket you wrap yourself in after a long day.
+The cozy blanket you wrap yourself in after a long day.
 It’s just as important for us to take care of our homes as it is for our homes to take care of us.

 Replacing your windows is not usually a straightforward process.
 Depending on the window opening size, you may need to order a custom window.
 The first thing to know about replacing your window is whether you want new construction or a replacement window.
 New construction means that you will have to do some exterior work to your home and involves removing siding, and may require re-framing the opening.
 However if you are only looking for a replacement insert, you can remove the trim from the interior and leave the exterior unchanged.
 This style of window offers the same benefits of a new construction window, with less installation costs.

 With new constructions windows comes a lot of options, and it’s important to educate yourself about them before making your choices.
 There may be a better window for your space to help maximize light and space.
 Check out our Window Guide to see what other styles may work for you.
 We also have a glossary of partsif you have questions about some of the terminology.

 If your windows aren’t closing properly, you may just need new hardware (a much less expensive fix).
 Remember that window performance and energy ratings are for when they are in the fully closed and locked position.
 That means that even though your windows are closed, if they aren’t locked properly you could still be losing more heat than necessary through them.
 Every little bit counts in the middle of February and you haven’t seen a double digit temperature in weeks.